Synchronization with Atomics in C++20

 TimelineCpp20CoreLanguage

 There are various ways to synchronize threads.
 Each way has its pros and cons.
 Consequently, I want to compare them.
-I assume you don't know the details to condition variables or promise and futures.
-Therefore, I give a short refresher.
+I assume you don’t know the details of condition variables or promises and futures.
+Therefore, I will give a short refresher.

 Condition Variables